How to Sign an Electronic Labor Contract in China: Your Step-by-Step Guide

 Olivia Wang, Business Advisory Services Associate, Dezan Shira & Associates Shenzhen Office, further breaks down what type of platform should be used to establish electronic contracts.
 Wang notes that the chosen platform should be able to support features, such as electronic signatures, trusted timestamps, encryption and hash value verifications, tamper-proof technology, and appropriate evidence collection methods.

-2) Determine the identity of the parties
+2) Determine the identity and willingness of the parties

 Before moving on to the terms of the agreement, it is important to identify and verify the identity of the parties to the contract.
 This is a critical step when signing an electronic labor contract, as the usual checks and verifications that exist with contracts signed in person are not available with digital contracts.